Cycling74/rnbo.unity.audioplugin/README.md

 ## Known Issues

+* **URP and HDRP Projects**
+  - Using Unity's Built-in Renderer, this plugin should run as expected in the Unity editor and in builds.
+However, if you are using URP or HDRP, you can expect some audio interruptions (glitching sounds) when running your RNBO plugins in-editor.
+This seems to be due to a current issue with the Unity Editor.
+However, these audio issues do not extend to builds of your game.

-* **Transport Memory Leak:** if you create a lot of transports, they won't be deallocated, so you're better off re-using transports (rather than creating a new transport each time you need one) if you need more granular transport control than the global transport provides.
+* **Transport Memory Leak**
+  - If you create a lot of transports, they won't be deallocated, so you're better off re-using transports (rather than creating a new transport each time you need one) if you need more granular transport control than the global transport provides.

 ## TODO